Mohamad Mangundiprojo

 Major General Mohamad Mangundiprojo was an Indonesian military officer, revolutionary, and civil servant.
 Born in the Sragen Regency on the island of Java, Mangundiprojo joined a nationalist group during the Second World War.
 He later fought in the Indonesian National Revolution against the return of Dutch colonial authority to Indonesia, and later went on to become a politician.

 Early life

 Mohamad Mangundiprojo was born on 5 January 1905 in the Javanese province (which are referred to as regencies) of Sragen.
 At the time, Java and many other provinces constituted the Dutch East Indies, a colonial possession ruled by the Netherlands.
-Mangoendiprodjo's family had a history of fighting against the Dutch; his great grandfather had served the Sultanate of Demak and had fought alongside Diponegoro, a 19th-century Javanese noble whom had opposed Dutch rule in the Java War.
+Mangoendiprodjo's family had a history of fighting against the Dutch; his great grandfather had served the Sultanate of Demak and had fought alongside Diponegoro, a 19th-century Javanese noble who had opposed Dutch rule in the Java War.

-During his formative years, Mangundiprojo chose to pursue the career of becoming a civil servant in the Dutch colonial government.
+During his formative years, Mangundiprojo chose to pursue a career of becoming a civil servant in the Dutch colonial government.
 In 1926, he graduated from a Dutch-operated university on Java and planned to join the Municipal Police.
 However, he instead became a prosecutor in the Jombang Regency.